Often you'll want things that are side by side on opposite ends of a container.

 on the container.
 This clips anything that runs over, but it also

-causes the container to extend to fit the floats.
+causes the container to extend to fit the floats.:after

 psuedoelement on the container and have it clear: both